How to Get Rid of Blackmailers (For Good) Featured Image

 If you’re reading this, you’re likely going through one of the scariest experiences of your life – being blackmailed.
 As an internet defamation attorney who has helped hundreds of blackmail victims, I want you to know, first and foremost, that this is not your fault.
 No matter what the blackmailer claims you did, you do not deserve this abusive violation of your privacy and peace of mind.
 With the right actions, you can stop the blackmail and move forward with your life.

-2. Immediately cease all contact with the blackmailer.
-Block them on all platforms and advise friends/family to do the same.
+- Cut Off Contact: Block the blackmailer on all platforms and advise close contacts to do the same.

-4. Report the blackmail to local police and the FBI.
-Provide them with copies of all evidence.
+- Report to Authorities: Contact local police and the FBI, providing them with all evidence.

-5. Consult with an attorney specializing in online extortion and sextortion.
-They can help you get content removed, protect your reputation, and hold the blackmailer accountable.
+- Consult an Attorney: Seek guidance from a lawyer experienced in online extortion to protect your reputation and hold the blackmailer accountable.

 What is Blackmail, and Why Do People Do It?